MatthewJWhittle/sybg-hsm-app/dashboard/modules/pages/about/page-text.md

 [**Greg Slack**](https://www.linkedin.com/in/greg-slack-9212064b/) *Principal Ecologist / Partner at Middleton Bell Ecology Ltd*

-Greg is an accomplished ecologist who has managed ecological surveys, mitigation designs, and reporting for major infrastructure projects across the UK, specialising in bat conservation and technical innovation.
-His work includes developing habitat suitability models and is the author of influential articles on bat survey data interpretation.
+Greg is a seasoned ecologist with extensive experience in coordinating ecological surveys, reporting, and mitigation design.
+Greg has led some of the first commercial applications of the large scale use of habitat suitability modelling to inform impact assessments for bats.
+His focus on technical innovation in bat surveys has led to published articles on interpreting bat survey data.
+Recently, Greg has been concentrating on smaller-scale projects impacting bat roosts.

 <br>